Skip to content

 The result: the firm operates in a value chain with vendors from high-risk human-rights jurisdictions without audits, signs SCC 2021/914 contracts for USA without Transfer Impact Assessment per Schrems II, loses control of market consolidation (Workday acquisition of Peakon, ADP acquisition of Celergo reducing alternatives below 3 vendors).
 Big 4 auditor review of ESRS S2 reporting discovers the firm has no CSDDD due-diligence policy - audit qualification, exclusion from sustainability indices.

-UK Modern Slavery Act + UK Procurement Act 2023
+The UK: Modern Slavery Act and Procurement Act 2023

 UK Modern Slavery Act 2015 Section 54 mandates annual transparency statements for organisations with global turnover above 36 million GBP carrying on business in the UK.
 Statement covers organisation structure, supply-chain mapping including HR vendors, slavery and human-trafficking policies, due-diligence processes, supplier risk assessment, KPIs and training.
 Statement signed by director, approved by board, published on website homepage prominently, and from FY 2026 in annual report under Companies Act 2006 Section 414C.